eddelbuettel/rcppmsgpack/README.md

 your R package---and the R package infrastructure tools will then know how to set include flags correctly on all architectures supported by R.

+The package is in alpha state / transition.
+We may alter it to just depend on external msgpack headers.

 ### See Also